-Google is continuing to push the boundaries of personalisation, virtual reality and live events, with the release of YouTube’s VR app and it’s Daydream View headset.
+Google is continuing to push the boundaries of personalization, virtual reality, and live events, with the release of YouTube’s VR app and it’s Daydream View headset.

-The requirements for the Daydream View headset will only work on a compatible Android phone, ased on the Android 7.1 Nougat update.
+The requirements for the Daydream View headset will only work on a compatible Android phone, based on the Android 7.1 Nougat update.

 Google’s VR headset that costs $79 in the US ($99 in Canada, £69 in the UK, €69 in Germany, and $119 in Australia) and will eventually be rolled out across internationally.